York Lions football: 1970 Season

-1971
+1971 Season

 The Yeomen joined the newly formed Ontario University Athletic Association (OUAA) in 1971 in the Northern division.
 The expectation was to have a stronger campaign than in 1970 given that they only lost 4 starters (including team MVP Ken Dyer) and felt that they recruited well with Wirkowski stating "we're making a fresh start after a disastrous year.
 But we have a fine crop of rookies, the best we've ever had."
 York would start the season with 16 new starters and some strong transfers, including former University of Buffalo quarterback Doug Philip, who had to miss most of the season due to a collarbone injury he suffered in the summer diving into a pool.

 York opened the year with a losses to the Ottawa Gee-Gees 21–0, the Windsor Lancers 20–6, and the Carleton Ravens 30–7.
 York would put up a strong effort in there next game against the Toronto Varsity Blues jumping to a 12–0 lead early, but losing 24–12 in their second-ever rivalry game.
 The Yeomen would then lose via a last minute 79-yard touchdown pass against the Laurentian Voyageurs 24–21.
 The week after saw the Queen's Golden Gaels crush York 62–7 after the banged-up Yeomen squad gave up 35 points in the 4th quarter.
 In a rematch with Laurentian, York would get their first victory of the year 41–0, which saw four different Yeomen throwing touchdown passes.
 York would close out the year with another loss to Ottawa 14–10; finishing the year with a 1–7 win-loss record.

-Slot receiver Steve Ince and defensive back Dave Hamilton were both named to the OUAA all-star team following the season, with Rob Panzer being named the team's MVP.
+Slot receiver Steve Ince and defensive back Dave Hamilton were both named to the OUAA all-star team following the season, with LB Rob Panzer being named the team's MVP.
+As well, OT John Harris was selected in the 1st Round, 6th Overall in the 1972 CFL draft by the Hamilton Tiger-Cats; earning the distinction of being York's first ever CFL draft pick.